I

 Visual Dyslexia

-Visual dyslexia affects visual processing, omitting the brain to get the complete picture of what the eyes see.
-People with this type of dyslexia find it difficult to read.
+Visual dyslexia affects visual processing, causing the brain to omit the complete picture of what the eyes see.
+People with this type of dyslexia find reading difficult.
 The text may seem blurry or appear to move across the page.
 Some of the symptoms of visual dyslexia include:

 • Difficulty tracking lines of text